-You want and need your customers e-mails.
+You want (and need!) your customer’s e-mail addresses.
 After all, easily sending reminders and follow-up Quality Check forms for FREE is an irresistible combination!
-BUT many home owners are increasingly reluctant to give out their e-mail address.
+BUT many people are increasingly reluctant to give out their e-mail address.

 Bypass this road block by including a Valid Business Reason (VBR) when asking for your customer’s e-mail.
 For example, use this “Columbo Close” incorporating a VBR as you finish the booking conversation: